 Academic Scholarships

 Each year the Newman Catholic Student Center awards scholarships to Catholic undergraduate and graduate students attending The University of Iowa who are involved at the Newman Catholic Student Center.
 Incoming freshmen are not eligible for these scholarships.
-We are able to offer up to ten scholarships each academic year.
-Applications are available in the spring for the following academic year.
+We are able to offer up to ten $1000 scholarships each academic year.

 Athletic Scholarships